trivago/jcha/README.md

 ## Building
-Build requires Maven and Java 8 (or Java 7, see below).
+Build requires Maven and Java 8.
 All other dependencies are pulled in by Maven.
 ```
   mvn package assembly:single
 ```

-### Building with Oracle JDK 7
-Requires adding JavaFX to pom.xml.
-For this you need to uncomment the corresponding section containing the jfxrt dependency.
-See http://zenjava.com/javafx/maven/fix-classpath.html why this workaround is necessary.

-### Building and running with OpenJDK7
-OpenJDK7 does not always ship with JavaFX included.
-Not recommended, use OpenJDK8 instead.
-If you really must, then the minimum is to copy a jfxrt.jar to JDK_HOME/jre/lib/ext/ .

 ## Running
 You can run jcha directly from the build directory.
 It requires Java 7 or above. jcha-gui requires JavaFX to be in the classpath.
 All Java 8 and some Java 7 installations fulfill this dependency.
 ```
+ jcmd pid GC.class_histogram > classhistogram01.jch  # Capture a single histogram, directly with jcmd from JDK
+ jcha --jmx host:port                                # Capture endlessly from a JMX enabled JVM (Java 8 server)
  jcha-capture 100 10 pid filnamePrefix               # Capture 100 histograms, delay between is 10 seconds
- jcmd pid GC.class_histogram > classhistogram01.jch  # Capture a single histogram, directly with jcmd from JDK

  jcha classhistogram01.jch classhistogram02.jch      # Start jcha with 2 *.jch files in the directory
  jcha -h                                             # for showing help on all options like sorting